1951, October 11

 Robert Andrews Hall of Fine Arts opened.
-The building, at the rear of Phi Beta Kappa Memorial Hall, was named for an early professor at William and Mary, the first professor in the nation to include the study of fine arts in his curriculum.
+The building, at the rear of Phi Beta Kappa Memorial Hall, was named for an early professor at William & Mary, the first professor in the nation to include the study of fine arts in his curriculum.

 The John Millington Hall of Life Sciences opened on the new campus.
-Named for a professor at William and Mary (1835-1848), it provided facilities for the departments of biology and psychology.
+Named for a professor at William & Mary (1835-1848), it provided facilities for the departments of biology and psychology.
 It was dedicated at Charter Day 1969.

 The Computer Center, intended to serve the entire eastern Virginia region for state-related research and administrative uses, opened on the main campus.

 William & Mary conferred its first earned doctorate, the Ph.D., in physics.